geudde/attic-chest/pages/13.reference/01.porden/docs.md

 188 THE SEA. book iv.

-" His heart is brave, then in his valour trust !
+" His heart is brave, then in his valour trust!

 " Just is his cause, and heaven protects the just!"